Louis Desaix: Memory

 Napoleon paid tribute to Desaix by erecting monuments to him, one on the Place Dauphine and the other in the Place des Victoires in Paris.
 The memorial in the Place des Victoires was later destroyed.
 A monumental tomb with sculptures by Jean-Guillaume Moitte serves as his final resting place at the Great St Bernard Hospice (his body originally lay in Milan and was moved to the Hospice in 1805).
-Moreover, his name is written on a face of the Arc de Triomphe, with other great military figures of the French Revolution.
+Moreover, his name is written on a face of the Arc de Triomphe, with many other military figures of the French Revolution.
 There is also a fort, in Fort-de-France, Martinique, that is named Fort Desaix in his honor.
 A street, Rue Desaix, and a parallel cul-de-sac, Square Desaix, in the fifteenth arrondissement of Paris, between two metro stations, Bir-Hakeim and Dupleix, also bear his name.
 Desaix Boulevard is a major street in the Bayou St. John / Fairgrounds district of New Orleans.
 Several ships of the French Navy have borne the name Desaix in his honor.